 It’s just all gotten way out of hand.
 Too much pink.
 Too much distortion.
 Too much trivializing.
 Too much sexualizing.
 Too much down-playing.
 Too much misinformation.
 Too much hoopla.
 Too much outlandishness.
 Too much greed.
 Too much cover up.
 Just too much.

 And what has there not been nearly enough of?

 There haven’t been enough stories about breast cancer reality, including those of the women and men who live with and too often die from metastatic breast cancer.
-Such stories aren’t quite as fun and party-like.
+Those stories aren’t so fun and party-like.
 Or what about the reality regarding too-many-to-count horrible, short and long-term physical and emotional scars and side effects from treatment so many of us live with on a daily basis?

 Of course, there’s nothing wrong with pink.
 Or pretty.
 Or parties.

-But breast cancer is none of these things; it’s still a horrible disease.
+But breast cancer is none of these things; it’s a horrible disease.

 Breast cancer is not pink.